fransimo/vagrant-qa-automation-development-environment/README.md

-# vagrant-qa-automation-development-environment
-Vagrant automated VM for QA Automation development
+# Vagrant automated VM for QA Automation development

+This image is an Ubuntu Desktop 16.04 LTS plus:
+  -  Oracle Java 8
+  -  maven,  ant
+  -  git, subversion
+  -  eclipse, eclipse-egit, eclipse-maven, eclipse-testng
+  -  IntelliJ
+  -  testng
+  -  firefox, chromium, chromium-chromedriver
+  -  groovy

-Base image is: vagrant init bento/ubuntu-16.04
+Base image is:

-HOW TO
+  *vagrant init bento/ubuntu-16.04*

+Pre:
--Image is optimized for Virtual Box
+  -  Image is optimized for Virtual Box, but not restricted to
--Make sure ssh and VBox are in path
+  -  Make sure ssh and VBox are in path

+HOW TO:
--vagrant plugin install vagrant-reload
+  -  vagrant plugin install vagrant-reload
+  -  vagrant up